kubernetes-sigs/lws/keps/898-group-identity/README.md

 ### Non-Goals

-1. Changing the default identity mode.
+1. Changing the default identity mode, now or later.
+Flipping the default to `Hash` would change the behavior of existing objects and manifests within the v1 API, so `Ordinal` remains the default permanently.
+Adoption is driven by recommending `Hash` for serving workloads in the documentation and using it in the project's guides and examples.
 2. Migrating a live LeaderWorkerSet between modes.
 The field is immutable.
 3. Supporting every ordinal-dependent feature in hash mode.
 Subgroups, volume claim templates, `subdomainPolicy: UniquePerReplica`, and rolling update partitions are rejected at admission (see [Unsupported Combinations](#unsupported-combinations)).
 4. A user-facing API for naming specific scale-down victims.